ironArray/Blosc2-Btune/ANNOUNCE.md

 # Announcing Btune 1.0.3

-A Blosc2 plugin to assist you on which Blosc2 compression parameters to use, based on data compression patterns.

 ## What is new?

 This is a maintenance release where added the capability to pass parameters to Btune programmatically from Python (passing them from C was already possible); see new ``examples/btune_config.py``.
 Also, Windows wheels are here (finally!).